Enhanced pairing mechanism in Cuprate-type crystals: Results for the Gap and Pair-Wave Densities

 Applying the results described in Section \ref{sec:bcs}, we obtain BCS states formed by \(\vec k \vec k\)~pairs for temperatures~\(T\) below the critical temperature \(T^*\).
 For this purpose we use the dispersion relation obtained as the lowest eigenvalue of the hopping Hamiltonian~\eqref{eq:hophamilton}.
 The gap function~\(\Delta(\vec k)\) can then be obtained directly from \eqref{eq:gap1}.
 For \(T < T^*\) a non-vanishing gap starts to develop in the vicinity of the maxima of \(V\) on the Fermi surface and extends to a neighborhood of the full Fermi surface when lowering the temperature further as shown in Figure~\ref{fig:gaptight}.

 It should be recalled here that \eqref{eq:gap1} yields only the absolute value \(|\Delta(\vec k)|\) of the gap function.
 On the other hand, the phase of the order parameter is not fixed by the present method, even to the extent that any choice of phase is consistent with this gap equation.
+The pair density in position space evaluated in the BCS state \(\Gamma\) from Section~\ref{sec:bcs} is given by